8bitBrainProject/atari-project/README.md

 python main.py
 ```

+NOTE: To run any of these algorithms you need OpenAI Gym and Arcade Learning Environment installed.
+See the last Appendix of the Final Report for instructions.

 ## agents directory

 Modules containing the actual agents: PG, PPO, DQN, DDQN, and Random, plus a couple of support modules.